ankushthakur2007/miyami-pdf-mcptool/RENDER_DEPLOYMENT.md

    | `NEXT_PUBLIC_APP_URL` | `https://your-app-name.onrender.com` | Will be provided after creation |
    | `API_KEY_ENCRYPTION_SECRET` | Auto-generated | Render generates this automatically |

+   **Important**: These environment variables are used at **runtime** only.
+The Docker build uses placeholder values and doesn't require your actual secrets during the build phase.
+Your real credentials are injected when the container starts.

 4. **Deploy**:
    - Click **Apply**
    - Render will build and deploy your app